 - Follow SPS anti-idling policy for buses. - SPS would require contractors to implement measures to control dust and reduce vehicle emissions.
 Contractors would be required to comply with the Puget Sound Clean Air Agency's (PSCAA) Regulation I, Section 9.15 requiring reasonable precautions to avoid dust emissions, and Regulation I, Section 9.11 requiring the best available measures to control emissions of odor-bearing contaminants.
-The contractor would be required to comply with recommendations in the Washington Associated General Contractors brochure Guide to Handling Fugitive Dust from Construction Projects (1999). - Future project development would be required to obtain all relevant permits and be subject to development regulations in effect at the time of permit application.
+The contractor would be required to comply with recommendations in the Washington Associated General Contractors brochure Guide to Handling Fugitive Dust from Construction Projects (1999). - If asbestos is found in any buildings proposed for demolition, a Puget Sound Clean Air Agency (PSCAA) approval would be required including following regulatory procedures for handling and abating the hazardous materials to avoid impact to air. - Future project development would be required to obtain all relevant permits and be subject to development regulations in effect at the time of permit application.